Set Foot on Pristine and Incredibly Productive Saltwater Flats

 Beginning in late 2014, Mason’s Travel (the third party on-ground “guest handlers” in Mahe) has been instructed to enforce the 15 kilograms (33 pounds) main luggage / 5 kilograms (11 pounds) hand luggage rule for all passengers boarding the IDC aircrafts to Alphonse Island, Farquhar, Cosmoledo and Astove Atolls.
 Although these weight restrictions have been in place for the past few years, most guests simply ignored the allowances.
 Beginning this season, passengers that fail to comply with the restrictions will be instructed to unpack their overweight luggage and will have to leave the unpacked goods in Mahe at their expense.
 We are being told that IDC will not make any exceptions to this rule, as all flights to the outer islands and atolls will be full.
 Please be aware that there is not an option to pay ‘overweight’ baggage fees, as the aircraft can only carry so much cargo.

 The fishing at Farquhar has over the past few years become synonymous with the term “fly fishing paradise.”
 Since first opening, this destination has given a select group of anglers the opportunity to fish some of the finest and most productive flats the Indian Ocean has to offer.
 These flats are characterized by hard white sand, turtle grass, and broken coral, which all combine to create a situation for very easy wading.
-Overall, Farquhar is best-known for an impressive diversity of species.
-Anglers can wade and sight fish to an impressive variety of species on Farquhar, including bonefish, various trevally species (including trophy-sized giant trevally), the finicky Indo-Pacific permit, triggerfish, barracuda, Bumphead Parrotfish, milkfish and more.
+Overall, Farquhar is best known for its impressive diversity of species, including bonefish, various trevally species (including trophy-sized giant trevally), the finicky Indo-Pacific permit, triggerfish, barracuda, Bumphead Parrotfish, milkfish, and more.

 Boats and Equipment